 Introduction to Buckinghamshire Recovery College

-At Buckinghamshire Recovery College, you have the opportunity to explore our unique curriculum of free courses which have been designed to increase your skills, knowledge and understanding about mental health and recovery to equip you with the tools to live a happy and fulfilling life.
+The Buckinghamshire Recovery College is an environment for people to engage in social, leisure, creative and educational opportunities which have been designed to increase their skills, knowledge and understanding about mental health and recovery to equip them with the tools to live a happy and fulfilling life.

 What is recovery?